Have you heard of the Rule of Seven?

 Step #1: Identify Your Target Audiences

-Research your target audiences to create buyer personas - buyer personas are something you create, based on target audience research into demographics, interests, pain points, career level and the types of content they prefer to consume
+• Create buyer personas based on demographics, interests, pain points, career level, and the types of content they prefer to consume

-Step #2: Identify The Number Of Touchpoints Needed To Close A Sale
+Step #2: Identify the Number of Touchpoints Needed to Close a Sale

-- Analyze data from previous sales to define the usual number of contacts needed to close a sale
+• Analyze data from previous sales to define the usual number of contacts needed to close a sale

-- Determine the frequency of sending out your content, whether emails, newsletters or ads
+• Determine the frequency of sending out your content, whether emails, newsletters, or ads

 Step #3: Create Content